Food from Turkey

 the country, the first destination for food enthusiasts

-is the Spice (or Egyptian) market, Misir Carisi, in the
+is the Spice (or Egyptian) market, Misir Carisi,

-fields near the city of Safranbolu.
+from fields near the city of Safranbolu.

 Some cities such as Antakya (ancient